-Through LICM4all, we provide resources for families of children who are neurodivergent to enable them to become stronger advocates for their children, and we work to create connections and understanding among all families in the community.
+Through LICM4all, we provide resources for families of children with disabilities to enable them to become stronger advocates for their children, and we work to create connections and understanding among all families in the community.

 LICM4all is developed in collaboration with an Advisory Committee comprised of professionals and organizations in the community serving these populations.